microsoft/Olive/docs-new/docs/index.md

     ---

-    Get more details on specific Olive capabilities, such as running workflows on remote compute (for example, Azure AI), model packaging, conversions, and more!
+    Get more details on specific OLIVE capabilities, such as running workflows on remote compute (for example, Azure AI), model packaging, conversions, and more!

     [:octicons-arrow-right-24: APIs](api/index.md)

--   :octicons-diff-added-16:{ .lg .middle } __Extending Olive__
+-   :octicons-diff-added-16:{ .lg .middle } __Extending OLIVE__

     ---

-    Learn about the design of Olive and how to extend Olive with your own optimization methods.
+    Learn about the design of OLIVE and how to extend OLIVE with your own optimization methods.

     [:octicons-arrow-right-24: Extend Olive](extending/index.md)